coin-or/CyLP/README.rst

     CoinMP.

 STEP 3:
     Install CyLP.
-Go to CyLP's root directory and run 'make'
+Go to CyLP's root directory (which MUST be called CyLP) and run 'make'.

 STEP 4:
     Update you PYTHONPATH environment variable to contain the